shashankbafna/cowin-vaccination-book-slot/README.md

 ## SELECTION & FEATURES:
    -  Inputs:
       -  In Telegram, your messages act as input to the script.
+      **Mind the caps/digits/case of characters while entering.**
+      -  Index numbers are mentioned in front of the selections like in front of your name, in front of states, in front of districts etc.
       -  Mostly, _**the inputs are one time effort, as once entered, this will be saved in a file**_ for future run.
       -  If timeout happens, i.e. user doesnot respond within 100 sec from the time when bot's message arrives.
          -  Manual input can be given from keyboard but only on computer.